bablokb/circuitpython-vameter/README.md

 **Don't use the pins, use the screw-terminal** or else your results will be off by about 20%.

+The INA260 offers a larger measurment-range than the INA219 (up to 36V/15A compared to 32V/2A), but is more expensive and the resolution is a tad worse.
+See the relevant tutorials and datasheets for details.

 Installation (Pico or other MCU)
 --------------------------------